ULJ-Yale/qunex/README.md

 * 0.11.2 [library] Resolved GZIP issue with library atlas files
 * 0.11.3 [connector] QC function exit call fix if BOLD missing
 * 0.11.4 [connector] Edited names of example batch and mapping files to avoid conflicts
+* 0.11.5 [niutilities] Updated createStudy to use the new example batch and mapping file names

 =======
 [Mind and Brain Lab]: http://mblab.si